 By covering basic concepts in aerodynamics, the Aerospace Engineering program explores the science of flight.
 Topics such as drag, streamlining, airfoil stall and aircraft design will be studied.
-Participants learn how wings and aircrafts create lift to fly.
-Wind- and water-tunnel experiments are conducted to visualize the flow over aircraft, and computer simulations are run for different airfoil shapes.
-Participants will design and build a simple model aircraft using what they learned.
-They will also be able to test their designs in the wind tunnel, and see it soar in free-flight!
+Participants learn how wings and aircraft create lift to fly.
+Wind- and water-tunnel experiments are conducted to visualize the airflow over aircraft, and computer simulations are run for different airfoil shapes.
+Participants will design and build a simple model aircraft using what they have learned.
+They will also be able to test their design in the wind tunnel, and see it soar in free-flight!

 Biomedical Engineering (Frontiers I)